laravelhungary/announcement/README.md

 * `transition` what is animation type you want.

 > For example: fade , bounce, etc...
 [Check Vue Transition](http://vuejs.org/guide/transitions.html#CSS-Transitions) , Default is: fade

+* `channel_name` change it to override the config value "dont forget to also change it in the component file"

+> Default is: public-announcement-channel

 #### Display of Announcements
 - note that the package doesnt care what driver you use `pusher` or `socket.io` , it will just work 🍺.